mrcam25/azerothcore-wotlk/deploy/README.md

 *I'm listing the tools and programs I needed to make it all run in K8s - so things like Docker Compose which were already present, aren't included.*

 1. Tilt (https://tilt.dev) - Absolute lifesaver when at day 3 I was starting to tear my hair out!
-2. OpenLens (https://github.com/MuhammedKalkan/OpenLens) - I use OpenLens everyday at work (I do Tilt as well but I'll explain why) as it makes a great deal of debugging and testing way easier
+2. FreeLens (https://github.com/freelensapp/freelens) - I use FreeLens everyday at work (I do Tilt as well but I'll explain why) as it makes a great deal of debugging and testing way easier
 3. Rancher-Desktop (https://rancherdesktop.io/) - Teeny-tiny k3s on my not so powerful machine.
 Super quick and handy.
 Again, use everyday in working life, made sense to use in personal too.
 4. ChatGPT (https://chatgpt.com) - Because debugging images I hadn't build from scratch would've taken longer than 4 days.

 ## changelog

 *At time of writing, 26/08/2024, MVP is achieved - clean up to commence at some point...maybe*

+*150725.01*
+modified:
+1. All existing files in the `/deploy` directory have namespace removed (added at commandline)
+2. README.md instructions for build-and-deploy
+3. `create-mysql.sql` updated to use % rather than "localhost" and included a `FLUSH PRIVILEGES;`

+added:
+1. ConfigMaps for `.conf` files (auth and world)

 *260824.01*